rust-embedded/rust-raspberrypi-OS-tutorials/11_exceptions_part1_groundwork/README.md

 ## Exception entry

-I recommend to read pages 1874-1876 of the [ARMv8 Architecture Reference Manual][ARMv8_Manual] to understand the mechanisms of taking an exception.
+I recommend to read pages D1-5355 of the [ARMv8 Architecture Reference Manual][ARMv8_Manual Ja] to understand the mechanisms of taking an exception.

 Here's an excerpt of important features for this tutorial: